awsdocs/aws-mobile-developer-guide/doc_source/aws-mobile-cli-reference.rst

       ?
 What is your project's build command:  npm run-script build ?
 What is your project's start command for local test run:  npm run-script start

 #.
-Retrieve and display the aws credentials using the :code:`--list` option
+Retrieve and display the AWS credentials using the :code:`--list` option

    .. code-block:: bash